Parade tonight at Cardinal Carter

-Training for the 2021-22 year is expected to be conducted in-person commencing in September or October.
+Training for the 2022-23 year is expected to be conducted in-person once approval is obtained.
 Look forward to periodic e-mail updates from your Flight Commander on parade dates, times and locations.

-Normally, 140 Aurora Squadron parades (meets) weekly on Tuesdays during the school year, from 1830 hrs (6:30 pm) to 2130 hrs (9:30 pm) at Cardinal Carter Catholic School on Bloomington Sideroad in Aurora.
-We should know soon if we will be authorized to use the school for this training year.
-In the meantime, any changes to parade location will be communicated on the website, social media and by email.
+140 Aurora Squadron parades (meets) weekly on Tuesdays during the school year, from 1830 hrs (6:30 pm) to 2130 hrs (9:30 pm) at Cardinal Carter Catholic School on Bloomington Sideroad in Aurora.
+COVID protocols continue to be followed.

 ·There are 5 levels of training in the cadet program.
 Cadets progress through the levels on a yearly basis.

 ·Training focuses on community involvement and good citizenship, drill, survival training, aviation-related topics and leadership, among others.
 Weekly attendance is mandatory, and a minimum of 60% average attendance is required in order to pass one's level.

 · Cadets must attend 60% of weekly training to pass levels.

 · Cadets must also attend mandatory training outside of weekly parade nights, including twice yearly field training exercises, marksmanship and physical fitness assessments.

 Optional Training helps to enrich the Tuesday evening parade nights, according to the learning preferences of each cadet.
 The following activities are offered:

 · In addition to weekly training on Tuesdays, 140 Aurora Squadron offers optional training on Thursdays.